mlanza/ai-literacy/301/06-feet-on-the-ground.md

 # Feet on the Ground

 In the last chapter, we described the LLM’s world as a kind of text adventure — a Zork-style simulation where the AI navigates rooms, encounters objects, and performs actions by typing verbs.
 But we also explained from a practical perspective: those objects aren’t just fictional.
 They're props with wiring.
-And when wired through MCP, they become portals to the real world — turning fictional acts into consequential ones.
+When wired into the app’s glue code (ahem, architecture), they become portals to the real world — turning fictional acts into consequential ones.

 If there’s a phone in the room, someone built it.
 If there’s a laptop with a browser open, someone made sure it knows how to behave.
 And if there’s a travel agency with an NPC outside, someone encoded its rules of engagement.
 Behind every meaningful object is a developer who breathed life into it — not to simulate reality, but to expose capabilities.